basicallydan/danhough.com/busking/index.markdown

 We have to book in advance, but I believe in some instances you can probably just turn up.
 However, some pitches are extremely desireable.
 Imagine Oxford Circus on a Saturday at 2pm, or Piccadilly Circus on Wednesday afternoon.
 These are tourist and shopping hotspots with extremely high footfall.

+### How long does each "booking" give you a pitch for?

+Two hours, and you can only have a maximum of one booking per pitch per day.
+Some pitches (the really desireable ones) can only be booked once every two or three days.

 ### Are tourists good for buskers?

 By and large, yes.
 I don't have a lot of data on this as it's hard to accurately distinguish between tourists and locals but you can usually tell, I think.